 What is the history of stock options?

 The first reported options trades occurred thousands of years ago in Ancient Greece, when olive press owners would use a rudimentary form of such instruments to manage price movements and risk.

 The idea was adapted in the 19th century to the equity market.
-Russell Sage, a stock market investor and innovator at the time, played an instrumental role in the creation of the options market we see today, offering over-the-counter call and put options to investors.
+Russell Sage, a stock market investor and innovator at the time, played an instrumental role in the creation of “privileges,” which were options sold over the counter to investors by specialized dealers.